isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 aids researchers in grant applications, ethics and regulatory submissions, study initiation to completion, as well as publication.</p>
 <p>In her 12-year career as a clinical research coordinator (CRC), Geraldine
-finds fulfilment in coordinating and supporting the delivery of research outcomes from bench to bedside.</p>
+finds fulfillment in coordinating and supporting the delivery of research outcomes from bench to bedside.</p>
 <p></p>
 <div class="isomer-image-wrapper">